 We avoid/limit any veggie, fruit or grain that is high in sugars or carbs.
 Sugar and carbs are items that can cause inflammation, and over time, inflammation is what has links to cancer so the below you want to avoid OR use sparingly.
-Once in a while is ok but for everyday, according to our vet, should be avoided.
+Once in a while is ok but for every day, according to our vet, should be avoided.

 Foods We Limit-

-- Wheat or any Flours- Avoid.
+- Wheat or any Flour- Avoid.